YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 We've added some code to our `Update` section.
 The first thing we'll do is store the API routes for repeated use.
 We define `api` and `randomQuoteUrl` as strings and then declare their values.

 The Chuck Norris API returns unauthenticated random quotes as strings, not JSON.
 Let's create a function called `fetchRandomQuote`.
-The type annotation declares that this function returns a task that either fails and returns `Http.Error` or succeeds and returns a `String`.
+The type annotation declares that this function is a task that either fails with an error or succeeds with a `String`.
 We can use the [`Http.getString`](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#getString) method to make the HTTP request, we just need to send the necessary API route as an argument.

 Now recall that this is an effect: `HTTP` is something that happens outside of Elm.
 A command is needed to request the effect and a message is needed to notify the update that the effect was completed and to deliver its results.